About The Program

 – Reviewing data from the sensors and making recommendations for future actions

-The school and Scouts program is a component of the broader project that involves four local councils and community members.
+The school and Scouts program was a component of the broader project that involves four local councils and community members.

-The overall objectives of the 3 year project are to:
+The overall objectives of the 3 year project were to:

 – Improve knowledge of dry weather pathogen pollution from storm water drain flowing into the bay